gerrardlee29/project-one/README.md

 ## Credits
 ​
 ### Code
 ​
--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com) ​
 -   [Bootstrap5](https://getbootstrap.com/docs/5.0/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.